TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

 You can also mark the upload as a `universal` package, which will:
   * Omit the `${platform}` suffix from the upload name
-  * Set the target platform for the package to `linux-amd64`, regardless of what platform you build the recipe on.
-This was chosen arbitrarially to ensure that "universal" packages build consistently.
-You can override this behavior (and bypass the normal docker environment entirely) by setting the no_docker_env flag to true in your Create.Build message.
+  * Only build the package on the `linux-amd64' platform.
+This was chosen to ensure that "universal" packages build consistently.

 #### Versions